A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 This reading order guide takes advantage of the natural breaks in stories created by Marvel’s collected editions wherever possible.
 This means you can read without switching titles mid-book, mid-story, or even mid-issue.

-To learn how to purchase these issues as collected editions, visit the page links below for each title.
+To learn how to purchase these issues in various collected editions, visit the page links below for each title.
 Individual runs are also linked to their home guide elsewhere on Crushing Comics.

 - Avengers #500-503 & New Avengers